Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Methods

 \subsection{\code{FLASH} simulation setup}

 Both the hydrodynamics and the radiation transport share a common time step that is set by the light crossing time of the smallest grid zone and a Courant factor.
 We use a cylindrical grid with adaptive mesh refinement (AMR) for our simulations.
 Unless otherwise stated, our domains extend out to $2\times10^9$\,cm in the radial coordinate, and $\pm 2\times 10^9$\,cm along the cylindrical axis.
 Our maximum AMR block size is $4\times10^8$\,cm and we allow up to 10 total levels of mesh refinement, giving a minimum AMR block size of $\sim$7.81\,km.
-We perform simulations with two resolutions.
-Our lower (higher) resolution simulations have 16 (24) cells per dimension and per block resulting in a smallest grid zone with a side width of $\sim$488\,m ($\sim$325\,m).
-Using a Courant factor of 0.4 results in a time step of $\sim 6.5 \times10^{-7}$\,s ($\sim 4.3 \times10^{-7}$\,s).
+We perform simulations with 16 cells per dimension and per block resulting in a smallest grid zone with a side width of $\sim$488\,m.
+We use a Courant factor of 0.8 that results in a hydrodynamic time step of $\sim 1.3 \times10^{-6}$\,s.
+We do two radiation substeps per hydrodynamic step (see Appendix~\ref{app:code}), therefore the effective CFL for the radiation substeps is 0.4.
 We refine based on a combination of the second spatial derivatives of the density and pressure.
-At larger radii, we restrict refinement so as to maintain an effective resolution of at least 0.5 degrees (0.34 degrees in our higher resolution simulations).
+Unless otherwise stated, at larger radii, we restrict refinement so as to maintain an effective resolution of at least 0.5 degrees.
 As a result, we have decrements in refinement at $\sim$107\,km, $\sim$215\,km, $\sim$430\,km, and so on.
+Unless otherwise stated, we use 12 logarithmically-spaced energy groups, with the highest energy bin $\sim$250\,MeV for our neutrino transport in 2D.
+In 1D, we use 18 neutrino energy groups.

+We start all \code{FLASH} simulations from \code{GR1D} snapshots at 15\,ms after bounce.
+This is to ensure we capture the effect of inelastic neutrino electron scattering during the collapse phase, which \code{GR1D} includes but \code{FLASH} does not.
+We see little hydrodynamic or radiation effects from this mapping.
+Both \code{FLASH} and \code{GR1D} are using the same nuclear equation of state implementation, same neutrino transport, same neutrino opacities, and similar hydrodynamic tools.